Tiburonboy/SymMNA/README.md

 SymMNA is a Python module that will generate a system of equations from a circuit’s netlist using Modified Nodal Analysis (MNA).

 ## Overview and Usage
 Consider the schematic of the circuit shown below.
-This circuit has five branches and three nodes.
-There is a voltage source $V_1$, which drives the circuit and each of the nodes is labeled along with the ground node.
+This circuit has nine branches and five nodes.
+There are four resistors, two independent voltage sources and one independent current source.
+Additionally there is one VCCS and one CCVS.
+Each of the nodes is labeled along with the ground node.

 ![](SymMNA_readme_example_sch.png)

-The circuit was drawn with LTSpice and the netlist can be copied and pasted into the code below.
+The circuit was drawn with LTSpice and the netlist can be copied and pasted into the code snippet below.

 ```{python}
 net_list = '''